Libyco-Berber alphabet

-The Libyco-Berber alphabet is an abjad writing system that was used during the first millennium BC by various Berber peoples of North Africa and the Canary Islands, to write ancient varieties of the Berber language like the Numidian language.
+The Libyco-Berber alphabet is an abjad writing system that was used during the first millennium BC by various Berber peoples of North Africa and the Canary Islands, to write ancient varieties of the Berber language (possibly Numidian language).

 The use of the Libyco-Berber alphabet died out in northern areas during or after the reign of the Roman Empire and Byzantine Empire, but it spread south into the Sahara desert and evolved there into the Tuareg Tifinagh alphabet used by the Tuareg Berbers to this day.

 It is also known as the Numidian script or the Old Libyan script, the point being to avoid an assumption that Numidian has any continuity with any surviving modern Berber language.

 Origin

 The origin of the Libyco-Berber script is still debated by academic researchers.
 The leading theories regarding its origins posit it as being either a heavily modified version of the Phoenician alphabet, or a local invention influenced by the latter, with the most supported view being that it derived from a local prototype conceptually inspired by a Phoenician or archaic Semitic model.
 Other unlikely explanations include Greek, Punic or South Arabian influences.

 One of the oldest known variants of the script is found in inscriptions in Dugga dating from Numidian times.